1. Downloading and Installation

 As Larch depends on the fantastic scientific librarie written and maintained in python, especially the numpy, scipy, and matplotlib, the entire scientific python community deserves a hearty thanks.
 In particular, Larch uses the lmfit library, which began as part of Larch but was spun off into a standalone, general purpose fitting library that became useful for application areas other than XAFS, and has benefited greatly from numerous collaborators and added many features that Larch, in turn, has been able to depend on.

-Except where explicitly noted in the individual files, the code, documentation, and all material associated with Larch are distributed under the BSD License:
+Except where explicitly noted in the individual files, the code, documentation, and all material associated with Larch are distributed under the MIT License:

 The MIT License